Cajun JigsMar 17, 2018

 Hi, I’m Mitch Reed.
 Welcome to my vlog and today I’m going to talk a little bit about the Celtic influence or maybe even the Scotch-Irish influence in Cajun music.
 I do that quite often and I do love Irish music but it is St. Patrick’s Day weekend and I just thought it would be kind of cool to talk about a few tunes in Cajun music that we play that are actual jigs, that are in 6/8 time.

 So what makes a jig is the 6/8 timing so the 1-2-3, 4-5-6, 1-2-3, 4-5-6.
-The most popular one that we have is the old, old French tune called Saute Crapaud, that just means jump frog, or leap frog.
-It’s got a bunch of verses, a bunch of words to it, a story to it.
+The most popular one that we have is the old, old French tune called Saute Crapaud.
+That just means 'jump, frog', or 'leap, frog'.
+It’s got a bunch of verses and a story to it.
 But it is a jig and when I started playing fiddle, I also played Irish fiddle as well.
 I met a guy from Mamou who actually played a jig on the Cajun accordion.
 He learned it from an old man who played with The Balfa Brothers and he was a Fontenot.

 His name was Hadley Fontenot.
 He called this tune Fontenot’s Jig.
 I’m going to play that for you.
 I thought that would be fun just to share that with you.
 So this is called Fontenot’s Jig, a Cajun tune.
 [1:32]